lunarcity7/frontier/README.md

 how to get the required information from your cloud, and reconfigure on-the-fly when things change.

-Using this container impliest that you agree to the [Let's Encrypt terms of service](https://community.letsencrypt.org/tos).
+Using this container implies that you agree to the [Let's Encrypt terms of service](https://community.letsencrypt.org/tos).

 ### Assumptions